Ferrisx4/ChainReaction/README.md

 ### Data Structure
 The data structure that makes the most sense for this project and its design goals is an associate array.
 In PHP, these are implemented with hash tables which should be fast enough.
 Each "parent" word is the key in the main words array, and each value is an array itself of "child" words.
-For the most part, there will not be many children per word.
+For the most part, there will not be many children per parent, but children can be their own parents.
 The downside of this approach is that the memory required to store the word list may expand greatly as each "child" word will be stored as a string, and many words will be repeated throughout the words list.
 For instance:
 ```
 remote,worker